Effect-TS/data/docs/modules/ReadonlyArray.ts.md

 ## get

-This function provides a safe way to read a value at a particular index from a `ReadonlyArray`
+This function provides a safe way to read a value at a particular index from a `ReadonlyArray`.

 **Signature**